eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md

 **Question 1:** Are rules for representing the contents of a transaction necessary and if so, who should specify these?

-**Question 2:** Should it be possible to send a transaction to from one Wallet User to another Wallet User?
+**Question 2:** Should it be possible to send a transaction from one Wallet User to another Wallet User?

 **Question 3:** Should it be possible for a Wallet-Relying Party to define the structure and contents of a transaction?